-- Restrict the number of people using toilet facilities at any one time (e.g. use a welfare attendant) and use signage, such as floor markings, to ensure 2 metre distance is maintained between people when queuing - Wash or sanitise hands before and after using the facilities - Enhance the cleaning regimes for toilet facilities, particularly door handles, locks and the toilet flush - Portable toilets should be cleaned and emptied more frequently - Provide suitable and sufficient rubbish bins for hand towels with regular removal and disposal.
+- Restrict the number of people using toilet facilities at any one time (e.g. use a welfare attendant) and use signage, such as floor markings, to ensure two metre distance, or one metre with risk mitigation where two metres is not viable, is maintained between people when queuing - Wash or sanitise hands before and after using the facilities - Enhance the cleaning regimes for toilet facilities, particularly door handles, locks and the toilet flush - · Portable toilets should be cleaned and emptied more frequently - Provide suitable and sufficient rubbish bins for hand towels with regular removal and disposal.